-For the six nine months ended June 30, 2023 September 30, 2023, net cash used in operating activities totaled \$67.6 million \$109.9 million, compared to \$35.3 million \$65.7 million for the same period in 2022.
-The increase in cash used in operating activities was primarily related to higher research and development and general and administrative expenses, and no revenue recognized in connection with the Neurocrine Collaboration in 2023.
-This was partially offset by higher interest income and changes in operating assets and liabilities.
+For the nine three months ended September 30, 2023 March 31, 2024, net cash used in operating activities totaled \$109.9 million \$43.2 million, compared to \$65.7 million \$34.4 million for the same period in 2022, 2023.
+The increase in cash used in operating activities was primarily related to higher research and development and general and administrative expenses, as well as changes in operating assets and no revenue recognized in connection with the Neurocrine Collaboration in 2023. liabilities.
+This was partially offset by higher interest income and changes in operating assets and liabilities. income.